Garlic Tortellini Soup Recipe

 - 1 can (14-1/2 ounces) diced tomatoes with green chilies, undrained

 - 1 package (10 ounces) frozen chopped spinach, thawed and squeezed dry

-- 1. In a large saucepan, heat butter over medium heat; saute garlic 1 minute.
+- 1. In a large saucepan, heat butter over medium heat; saute garlic until tender, about 1 minute.
 Stir in broth; bring to a boil.
 Add tortellini; cook, uncovered, until tender, 7-9 minutes.
 Stir in tomatoes and spinach; heat through.
 Yield: 6 servings.